This information will help you prepare for photodynamic therapy (PDT).

 - Medications that do not require a prescription

 - Dietary supplements

-- If you have porphyria, a rare disorder that makes your skin sensitive to the sun
+- Have porphyria, a rare disorder that makes your skin sensitive to the sun.

-- If you are pregnant or plan to become pregnant.
-This medication has not been used with pregnant women, so we do not know if it is safe
+- Are pregnant or plan to become pregnant.
+This medication has not been used with pregnant women, so we do not know if it is safe.

 The Day of Your Treatment

 - Do not use creams, lotions, or make-up on the area to be treated.

 - Bring something to protect the treatment area from the weather.
 If the treatment was done on your face, bring a wide-brimmed hat or umbrella.
 If it is not on your face, wear clothing that covers the area.